davidazaria/pttg/README.md

 In the initial concept phase, the game included: a landing/home page; a page to collect someone's information; a brief(er) description of how the game works; a series of Tweets to click through; and finally a score/closing page.
 Some challenges were initially thought to be: linking a series of HTML pages together; CSS'ing the heck out of the page to appear somewhat decent; collecting progress and the display of correct Real and Fake; and not getting too tripped up in the code.

+## How it works

+In short, the game is rather boilerplate HTML, CSS, JavaScript with the inclusion of jQuery to manipulate not only my DOM but the gameplay itself.
+Almost every piece of functionality I wanted to set out to complete was completed save for the unnecessary stitching of multiple HTML files; I used section classes and .hide's and.show's to toggle between div's based on user clicks.
+This presents a more seamless and code-friendly environment, in my opinion.

+Otherwise, the basic breakdown is that of a homescreen with an embedded .gif; a form page that must take in information in every field; a brief primer on the game itself; and then the click throughs on the game followed by a score page at the end.

+The mechanics of the array set up, click functions/event listeners, and other scoring functions are in need of a refactor to better accommodate future iterations on the game -- something I intend to do.
+Otherwise, I'm happy to report the game works, is fun (try it out!), and can be used as a fun launchpad for future installations on the series!

 ## Phases to completion

 Phase 1: Wireframming and story writing. **Due Thursday November 9** **COMPLETE**